 - A. Subject to the current Vehicle Rules and Regulations established by the Board, an employee who is authorized to use a private automobile in the performance of duties shall be reimbursed for each mile driven in the performance of his or her duties during each monthly period as follows: - 1.
-Through December 31, 1994, the reimbursement rate shall be thirty-nine (39) cents per mile. - 2.
-Except as provided in A.4., below, effective January 1, 1995 through June 22, 1995, the reimbursement rate shall be thirty-four (34) cents per mile. - 3.
-Except as provided in A.4., below, effective June 23, 1995, the reimbursement rate shall be the Internal Revenue Service Standard Mileage Rate for the Business Use of a Car. - 4.
-Effective January 1, 1995, for an employee who drives two hundred-fifty (250) or more miles in any calendar month in the performance of his or her duties the reimbursement rate shall be thirty-nine (39) cents per mile for each mile driven that month in the performance of his or her duties. - 5.
-Effective January 1, 2006, employees who drive two-hundred fifty (250) or more miles in any calendar month in the performance of their duties shall be reimbursed at a differential rate of ten (10) cents per mile above the standard IRS mileage rate for each mile driven that month in the performance of his or her duties. - 6.
-There shall not be any duplication or pyramiding of reimbursement rates paid under this Section. - B. An employee who is required by the County to furnish a privately-owned vehicle for the performance of his or her duties shall receive a minimum of ten (10) dollars in any month in which the actual mileage reimbursement would otherwise be less than ten (10) dollars.
-The minimum shall not apply in any month: - 1. in which the employee has not actually worked eighty (80) hours; - 2. unless the employee claims the ten (10) dollar minimum and the Department certifies that the employee was required to use a privately-owned vehicle on County business.
+Except as provided in A.2., below, effective June 23, 1995, the reimbursement rate shall be the Internal Revenue Service Standard Mileage Rate for the Business Use of a Car. - 2.
+Effective January 1, 2006, employees who drive two-hundred fifty (250) or more miles in any calendar month in the performance of their duties shall be reimbursed at a differential rate of ten (10) cents per mile above the standard IRS mileage rate for each mile driven that month in the performance of his or her duties. - 3.
+There shall not be any duplication or pyramiding of reimbursement rates paid under this Section. - B. An employee who is required by the County to furnish a privately owned vehicle for the performance of his or her duties shall receive a minimum of ten (10) dollars in any month in which the actual mileage reimbursement would otherwise be less than ten (10) dollars.
+The minimum shall not apply in any month: - 1. in which the employee has not actually worked eighty (80) hours; - 2. unless the employee claims the ten (10) dollar minimum and the department certifies that the employee was required to use a privately owned vehicle on County business.